A numerically stable communication-avoiding s-step GMRES algorithm: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing HPC resources that have contributed to the research results reported within this paper.
+The authors gratefully acknowledge the support of NASA Transformational Tools and Technologies program under NASA Grant 80N\-SSC\-18M\-0152, and contributions of William K. Anderson, project manager.
+The authors also acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing HPC resources that have contributed to the research results reported within this paper.